jamescarignan/lambda-precompile-package/README.md

 # lambda-precompile-package
 A set of CloudFormation stacks that will create the necessary infrastructure to compile Python packages on Amazon Linux.
+Assumes no existing infrastructure(i.e. particular VPCs or subnets etc), instead it provisions everything necessary for it to run.
+You only pay for its lifetime costs(a cent or fraction thereof per run, as it's ~10m).

 ## Steps
 1) Launch bootstrap stack to create IAM resources and S3 bucket.
 2) Sync templates to the bucket:
 * aws s3 sync aws-cloudformation/arch-yamls s3://<devops_bucket_name>/lambda-precompile-package/templates
 3) Create an EC2 keypair named <environment>-precompile-key in your region of choice
-4) Launch the landing_zone template, filling in the parameters(all of which are required).
+4) Launch the landing_zone template(with the stack name "**precompile-infra**" if you want it to self-terminate when finished), filling in the parameters(all of which are required).
 5) Wait for all of the child stacks to come up - when complete, you'll be able to log into the instance.
 6) Of course, you don't even need to do this - your package and its dependencies have been zipped and uploaded to s3://<devops_bucket_name>/lambda-precompile-package/packages/<package_name>.zip!
 7) Should you want to compile some more while you're at it, though, you can do so with: